kammitama5/kammitama5.github.io/_posts/2023-02-03-Friday-February-3rd.md

 - Anyways, we have a mapping that represents this natural homomorphism from ```\phi_F : Z \rightarrow F``` for some values ```x = (x_1, ..., x_m)```.
 We use this to map ```\psi_F```, which is our ring homomorphism that applies ```\phi_F``` to each coefficient.
 We define a reliasable relationship with respect to the tuple relationship defined.
 - Proof by contradiction!
 - The Rónyai, Babai and Ganapathy paper has a clearer defintion of zero-patterns on polynomials over a field F.
   - Apparently one can distinguish between large and small zero-patterns (see Thm 4.1).
+They find a bound on these.

 ## How does this help us find the Number of Representable Matroids?
 - We use our proof to bound the rank of representable matroids on n for each r.
 They do this by first stating the theorem and checking for ```r \leq 1```, which is "obvious".
 This next part might have something to do with the matrix determinants we were talking about near the end of class.